 [server]$ ssh firstname.lastname@example.org

-Be sure to change "example.com" to your actual domain or server.dreamhost.com to the server to which you're attempting to connect.
+Be sure to change example.com to your actual domain, or server.dreamhost.com to the server you're connecting to.

 How to configure passwordless login in Mac OS X and Linux

-View the following article for instructions on how to enable this in different operating systems:
+View the following article for instructions on how to enable this in OS X and Linux:

 - SSH client software